StelTheo73/thesis-docs/chapter-2/2-literature-review.md

     - The games does not have an educational purpose.
     - Most of them are designed to run on the [IBM Quantum Platform](https://quantum.ibm.com/)
     - Browser and desktop games

+Conclusions:
+  - Educational or not?
+  - Quantum Computing or Particle Physics?
+  - Designed by professionals, universities or just for fun?
+  - Desktop or web?
+  - Programming language - Technologies?
+Consider adding table

 ### 2.2.2 Mobile Games
 #### Google Play Store (for android devices)